-The Write Disable command is used to reset the Write Enable Latch (WEL) bit in the Status Register to the logical "0" state.
-With the WEL bit reset, all Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, and Write Status Register commands will not be executed.
-Other conditions can also cause the WEL bit to be reset; for more details, refer to the WEL bit section of the Status Register description.
+The Write Disable command is used to reset the Write Enable Latch (WEL) bit in the Status Register to the Logical 0 state.
+With the WEL bit reset, all Byte/Page Program, Erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, and Write Configuration Register commands will not be executed.
+Other conditions can also cause the WEL bit to be reset.
+For more details, refer to the WEL bit section of the Status Register description.

-To issue the Write Disable command, the \overline{CS} pin must first be asserted and the opcode of 04h must be clocked into the device.
+To issue the Write Disable command, the $\overline{CS}$ pin must first be asserted and then the opcode 04h must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
-When the \overline{CS} pin is deasserted, the WEL bit in the Status Register will be reset to a logical "0".
-The complete opcode must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and the state of the WEL bit will not change.
+When the $\overline{CS}$ pin is deasserted, the WEL bit in the Status Register will be reset to a Logical 0.
+The complete opcode must be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and the state of the WEL bit will not change.